 Nessus Agent is a vulnerability management product that is designed to provide visibility into system assets.
 The product is used to collect data from endpoint systems in an organization (e.g. Windows and Linux workstations).
-Nessus Agent complements the functionality of Nessus Manager, which can perform remote scanning of these systems, by collecting more detailed data that local access is required to obtain.
-Nessus Manager is responsible for the distribution and configuration of the various instances of Nessus Agent that may be present in an organization's environment.
-Nessus Agent will transmit its completed scan results to the environmental instance of Nessus Manager that configured it.
-This data can be used by Nessus Manager and by Tenable.sc to analyze the potential vulnerabilities of specific systems or to diagnose patterns that are applicable to multiple systems.
+Nessus Agent complements the functionality of Nessus, which can perform remote scanning of these systems, by collecting additional data that requires local access to obtain.
+Nessus is responsible for the distribution and configuration of the various instances of Nessus Agent that may be present in an organization's environment.
+Nessus Agent will transmit its completed scan results to the environmental instance of Nessus that configured it.
+This data can be used by Nessus and by Tenable.sc to analyze the potential vulnerabilities of specific systems or to diagnose patterns that are applicable to multiple systems.